cunning-weasel/cunning-weasel-GitHub-Page/blog/2024/Dec/Editor.md

 N.B Emacs users know, this is a waste of time, moreso, because regular emacs is shitty enough on it's own.
 I digress.

 Lite wasn't good enough because although it was fast, it needed a lot of config to get to where it solved my pain 3 pain points above.
 It needed to be more like micro, at least with 'terminal-proximity', while having micro's actual key-board centric, quick code and tab navigation.
 Lite also needed to be a bit more like scite, but both needed more minimal UIs.
 Scite needed micro's code-nav, window and terminal-proximity, but couldn't achive it without a heavy custom config.
 Howl, geany and cudatext all had similar limitations in my mind.

 Helix, to me, like nvim (and unsurprizingly, like: rust, odin, zig, cpp, visual studio, codeblocks and kate) didn't interest me.
-They expand with a lot of abstraction, extensions and packages - what I essentially needed at the core - vim, but again, more like micro, which in turn needed to be lightly extended, improve my core pain points and workflows, and work across the ~shitty~ *win32 and linux* with a minimal config, so as to achieve the same exact experience across platforms.
+They expand with a lot of abstraction, extensions and packages - what I essentially needed at the core - vim, but again, more like micro, which in turn needed to be lightly extended, improve my core pain points and workflows, and work across the ~shitty~ win32 *and* linux with a minimal config, so as to achieve the same exact experience across platforms.

-So once more into the fray, I looked at emacs, 29.0 available for win32 and built from source for wsl2 and linux.
-Love at first cramp from hitting `C-x`.
+So once more into the fray, I looked at emacs more seriously, 29.0 available for win32 and a clean build from source for wsl2 and linux.

+Love at first cramp from `C-x`.

 I had found the church of emacs.
-No other editor and ide had come so close to being so perfect right out of the gate, with as little config (reminder to steal said config at the end of the article ;)) as this ancient, absolute beast of an editor/ide did. * Across.
+No other editor and ide had come so close to being so perfect, right out of the gate, with as little config (reminder to steal said config at the end of the article ;)) as this ancient, absolute beast of an editor/ide did.
+And guys.
+It works the same * Across.
 All.
 Platforms. :D *

-As you may see dear reader, I think I've explored the problem area enough to where I can quickly sum up what boils down to *the* 2 *killer* features of emacs.
+As you may see dear reader, I think I've explored the problem area enough to where I can quickly sum up what boils down to *the* two *killer* features of emacs.
 Out of the box, emacs provides (1) `compilation-mode` and (2) `dired`, and these are - ladies, everything in-between (and not!), and gentlemen - by themselves, complete game-*changers*.

-Within a few keystrokes I can run `.bat` or `.sh` build scripts directly from a buffer of code I quickly brought up, view compiler errors ***with syntax highlighting(!)*** and then ***just jump to the corresponding lines instantly*** by navigating to those error line and hitting return.
-Add to that quick nav of files and code that are inherent in keyboard based editors, like emacs, buffer manipulation, multiple window management and more.
+Within a few keystrokes I can run `.bat` or `.sh` build scripts directly from a buffer of code I quickly brought up, view compiler errors ***with syntax highlighting(!)*** and then ***just jump to the corresponding lines instantly*** by navigating to to said error line and hitting return.
+Add to that quick nav of files and code (that are inherent in keyboard-based editors like emacs), buffer manipulation, multiple window management and more.

 What I think it does, is that emacs, rather than replace the my workflow painpoints, organically solve and enhance the process in ways that make sense.
 Looks at magit, it'll likely be the (3)rd killer feature to add to the list once I get it into my daily workflow too.
 Magit is also a standalone example of how emacs improves existing workflows.
 It's the way emacs does it.
 The actual value-add to the tooling and emacs-ethos is proper insane.